reyesr/fshell-draft/func-shell.md

     echo "test" $PORT | cat >file
     apache -f /file &

-Any line not starting with a reserver command keyword is a traditional shell command (with some limitations).
+Any line not starting with a reserved command keyword or literal is a traditional shell command (with some limitations).

 ## Special constructs